 Follow these Simple Dos and Don’ts for Growing Great Tomatoes.

 Do provide plenty of sunlight.
+Growing great tomatoes starts with good sun light.
 Tomato plants need sunlight and lots of it.
 They need about 10 hours of direct sunlight a day during the summer (and 10-14 hours of bright diffused light a day as seedlings.)

 Do start with healthy soil.
 A well amended soil is a must.
 I like to add a scoop of compost to every hole that I dig for any plant, and tomatoes are no exception.
 Soil that is full of rich compost is the secret weapon to any tomato grower and organic material is the best.
 There is just on chemical substitute for well good, old fashioned compost.